Balaji-star/CORX_app/README.md

 ![image](https://github.com/Balaji-star/CORX_app/blob/master/home.jpg)  |  ![image](https://github.com/Balaji-star/CORX_app/blob/master/advice.jpg) |  ![image](https://github.com/Balaji-star/CORX_app/blob/master/Doctor.jpg) |  ![image](https://github.com/Balaji-star/CORX_app/blob/master/chatbot.jpg)

 The App can be downloaded for FREE from the link provided above.
 It helps you by advicing & take self assessment with no cost.
-All information are provide by the World Health Organisation (WHO), the Health Ministry of India
+All information are provide by the World Health Organisation (WHO) & the Health Ministry of India
+## Features
 1. Take self assessment with our DoctorBot
 2. Import advice to the public to keep in mind during this quaratine
 3. Get help by a single click from Indian govt.
 HelpLine